FedeZimmer/personal-site/content/en/authors/admin/_index.md

 title: Federico Zimmerman
 ---

-I am a PhD candidate at Universidad Torcuato Di Tella and Universidad de Buenos Aires.
-My current research focuses on the psychological underpinnings of affective polarization and political segregation.
-By performing behavioral experiments and computational models I am trying to understand the role of political extremes in the increasing polarization.

-In my BSc thesis, I performed a gamified mobile experiment to study participants’ performance on mental arithmetic operations.
-By developing a mobile app, I was able to gather longitudinal data in a fast, cheap, and scalable way.
-I have presented this project’s results at TEDx.

-I am a part-time lecturer at Universidad Torcuato Di Tella.
+I am a Postdoctoral Fellow at the Digital Emotions Lab within the Digital, Data, and Design Institute at Harvard Business School.

+I am a computational social scientist who is interested in the psychological processes associated with social interactions.
+During my doctoral studies at the Universidad de Buenos Aires in Argentina, I conducted research using a combination of experimental and computational methods to investigate the underlying psychological mechanisms behind affective polarization and political segregation.